atul-atul/atul-atul.github.io/docs/_posts/2024-11-23-Skin-In-The-Game.md

 date: "2024-11-23"
 last_modified_at: 2024-11-23T00:00:01-00:00
 tags:
-  - thoughts
+  - Thoughts
-  - books
+  - Books
-  - reading
+  - Reading
 ---
 Recently I listened to audiobook version of Nassim Nicholas Taleb's (NNT) book Skin In The Game.
 Here is a brief understanding.